zhang314159265/slk/status.md

 # Plan
 - make slk work for sum.o and slibc
-- refactor sas ans slk to avoid duplicate code
+- refactor sas and slk to avoid duplicate code
 - support got/plt and dynamic linking

 # Scratch

-- DONE writing the ELF file for sum!!!!
-  - linker crash after writing a.out
-  - a.out crash after printing 5050  <++++++++++ TODO HERE
+TODO: make it work with scom/dict in slk.
+  - need makr sar work..

+## rest
-- TODO: make slk work for sum.o and slibc
+- TODO: add the dependencies to scom in slk and use the APIs provided by scom
-  - combine .text/.data/.tss from all elf readers
+  - 1. setup the dependencies <====
+  - 2. make header available
+  - 3. make lib available (not needed in the current setting since we only have header files).

-    - respect alignment
+- REFACTORING.......
-    - decide a starting address
-  - do relocation
+  - 1. dictionary
-    - dump all relocation entries
-    - handle .text first
-  - write out an executable elf file.
-    - understand how I manually write a elf file in `test_elf_writer.c` # TODO HERE
+    - TODO: remove dict.h in this directory and replace them with the one in scom.

+- check dynamic linking

 - DONE: printf.o
   - note that the switch is implemented with a jump table in .rodata section.